 Reduce your speed

 You should slow down when it’s raining due to the reduced visibility and increased braking time.
-Wet tires have less traction with the road meaning it takes longer to stop the car when required.
+Wet tires have less traction on the road meaning it takes longer to stop the car when required.

 It is recommended that you reduce your speed by 33% when it is raining.
 Roads can become slick with water and oil leaching out of the street.
 To drive in the rain safely, you want to give yourself the maximum amount of time to react to any potential hazards.

-Avoid heavy breaking
+Avoid heavy braking

 Stomping on the brakes is the last thing you want to do when you drive in the rain.
 It could cause your car to lose traction with the road and hydroplane.
 You should be driving at reduced speeds with increased space between you and the car in front of you.
 This allows you time to slow down by easing off the gas pedal before applying the brakes.